AryanJain107/Playlist-Music-Downloader/README.md

 _Note: Two Command Prompts are opened because the program splits the array of song url links in half to improve download efficiency._

 ## SpotifyAPIImplementation
-This class implements the Spotify API in order to get information about the user's Spotify playlist that the user wants to download.
-In the `playlistInformation()` method, a list of all of the user's playlists is created from which the user can select any of the playlists.
+This class implements the Spotify API in order to get information about the user's Spotify playlists that the user wants to download.
+In the `playlistInformation()` method, a list of all the user's playlists is created from which the user can select any of the playlists.
 Upon doing so, the user can view the songs that are in the selected playlist.
 This method returns an array of all the songs of the playlist.

 ## YoutubeAPIImplementation
 This class implements the YoutubeAPI Implementation in order to get data about the songs in the user's selected Spotify playlist.
-This class contains the `youtubeSongLink()` method that returns a string array of the Youtube url links of all the songs in the selected Spotify playlist.
-Each song is searched as a keyword and the resulting information from the searches is requested from the Youtube API.
+This class contains the `youtubeSongLink()` method that returns a string array of the YouTube url links of all the songs in the selected Spotify playlist.
+Each song is searched as a keyword and the resulting information from the searches is requested from the YouTube API.
 # APIs
-The APIs used implemented in this project are the Spotify API and the Youtube Data API.
+The APIs used implemented in this project are the Spotify API and the YouTube Data API.

 ## Spotify-Web-API-Java
 https://github.com/spotify-web-api-java/spotify-web-api-java